DOWNLOAD 2017 GAN END OF YEAR REPORT

 The Global Ageing Network in New Orleans!

 Global Ageing Network Members participated in the LeadingAge Annual Meeting and EXPO in New Orleans in October.
 Leadership Retreat Alumni, board members, and LeadingAge members participated in a four-day conference for not-for-profit ageing service professionals.
-The conference provided an opportunity to renew inspiration, exchange ideas, and build relationships to ensure the future care of our elder comm
+The conference provided an opportunity to renew inspiration, exchange ideas, and build relationships to ensure the future care of our elder community.

 Francis Njuakom, Chief Executive of Community Development Volunteers for Technical Assistance (CDVTA Cameroon), and Rosaeline Kamdem, participated at the EXPO to highlight their organizations mission to promote elderly friendly communities through rights, advocacy, and improved livelihoods.